SAP/gigya-nSS/README.md

    ...
    ]
 ```
-In this example (Accout linking) wea re evaluating if our conflicting accounts object contains the 'site' provider.
+In this example (Account linking) wea re evaluating if our conflicting accounts object contains the 'site' provider.
 In this case the container will only be visible if the expression is true.

 ## Account linking